Alkene or Olefin in Organic Chemistry

-Thus the original name given to this homologous series was olefine.
-But it was later decided to reserve the suffix – ine for basic substances only.
-Since the name olefins gained and use widely.
+The original name given to this homologous series was olefine.
+But later decided to reserve the suffix – ine for basic substances only.
+Since the naming of olefins compounds gained and use widely for alkenes.
+For examples, some common alkenes molecules are

-- The total number of carbon atom counted in the olefin and the name of the corresponding alkane determined.
+- The total number of carbon atom counted in the olefin and the name of the corresponding alkane.

 - changing the name of the corresponding alkane, the suffix -ane of the latter into – ylene.

-- The locants of the double bond carbon atom are then placed before the name of the olefin.
+- The locants of the double bond carbon atom placed before the name of the olefin.

-- A hyphen is written in between the locants and the name.
+- A hyphen has written between the locants and the name.

 The locants are used only to name alkenes containing more than three carbon atoms.
-But the alkenes of low molecular weights only have common names.
+Therefore the alkenes with low molar mass only have the common names.
+Examples of such naming of alkene molecules are

 |CH3CH2CH2CH=CH2||1 – pentylene